jeffreyadams/atlasofliegroups-docs/_sources/tutorial/video_2B/more_minimal_principal.rst.txt

    atlas>

-So this is a list of representations which are similar and coming from the same Cartan.
+So this is a list of representations which are similar and coming from the same Cartan subgroup.
 So, we can study a representation by looking at similar ones and comparing them.

 Another useful command helps you find all parameters with the same differential::